WilliamZhang20/Neural_Network_From_Scratch/README.md

 The overall implementation follows the tutorial from [Sanjay](https://www.youtube.com/watch?v=aRqEBIC-Xcw).
 However, whereas he sets the size of the hidden layer to be 100, I have set mine to 60.

-This is because running it with a size of 100 led to an accuracy of just around 40 %, but with a hidden size of 50, it ended up with an accuracy of over 94 %, likely due to the effects of overfitting.
+This is because running it with a size of 100 led to an accuracy of just around 40 %, but with a hidden size of 50 *without dropout*, it ended up with an accuracy of over 94 %, likely due to the effects of overfitting.
 Future question for myself: how can one determine automatically what size to set?

-How does one implement dropout?
+Moreover, I added the regularization method of [dropout](https://jmlr.org/papers/volume15/srivastava14a/srivastava14a.pdf), to randomly set a fraction of hidden layer neurons to zero to make the neural network architecture flexible.
+Nodes are randomly selected at each propagation to be dropped out, with dropout decisions stored in a matrix.
+Then, weights are multiplied into the matrix to obtain the neural architecture for that epoch.

+Somehow, dropout doesn't improve accuracy, it only decreases it, why?
+Overall, I was still able to keep accuracy above 90 with a softer dropout rate of 0.3, and 50 nodes in the hidden layer.

 ## Getting started